robertopauletto/javascript/README.md

 <a name="variables--linebreak"></a>
   - [13.7](#variables--linebreak) Avoid linebreaks before or after `=` in an assignment.
 If your assignment violates [`max-len`](https://eslint.org/docs/rules/max-len), surround the value in parens. eslint [`operator-linebreak`](https://eslint.org/docs/rules/operator-linebreak).

-    > Why?
+    > Perchè?
 Linebreaks surrounding `=` can obfuscate the value of an assignment.

     ```javascript
-    // bad
+    // male
     const foo =
       superLongLongLongLongLongLongLongLongFunctionName();

-    // bad
+    // male
     const foo
       = 'superLongLongLongLongLongLongLongLongString';

-    // good
+    // bene
     const foo = (
       superLongLongLongLongLongLongLongLongFunctionName()
     );

-    // good
+    // bene
     const foo = 'superLongLongLongLongLongLongLongLongString';
     ```

 <a name="variables--no-unused-vars"></a>
   - [13.8](#variables--no-unused-vars) Disallow unused variables. eslint: [`no-unused-vars`](https://eslint.org/docs/rules/no-unused-vars)

-    > Why?
+    > Perchè?
 Variables that are declared and not used anywhere in the code are most likely an error due to incomplete refactoring.
 Such variables take up space in the code and can lead to confusion by readers.

     ```javascript
-    // bad
+    // male

     var some_unused_var = 42;